leonawicz/imgpalr/cran-comments.md

 * This is a resubmission for a new release.

+The following changes have reduced the execution time of examples:

 * The function examples for `image_pal` and `image_quantmap` have been simplified and tweaked to execute faster where possible.
-Redundancies have been removed where examples do not need to include several similar function calls back to back for all three palette types; this yields the largest improvement in reducing execution times.
-Some unit tests have been updated as well.
+* Redundancies have been removed where examples do not need to include several similar function calls back to back for all three palette types.
+* The argument `k` has been added to allow control over the number of k-means cluster centers considered on initial image processing step.